Disentangling Brillouin's negentropy law of information and Landauer's law on data erasure: Information and Demons

 Brillouin's reasoning consists of three premises:

-\begin{enumerate}[leftmargin=*] \item \textbf{Clausius}: The negative of the entropy difference $\Delta S$ experienced by a system (at given $T$) is the minimum work $W$ that must be done on the system for the change to take place: $W\ge -T\Delta S$.
+\begin{enumerate} \item \textbf{{Clausius}}: The negative of the entropy difference $\Delta S$ experienced by a system (at a given $T$) is the minimum work $W$ that must be performed on the system for the change to take place: $W\ge -T\Delta S$.

-\item \textbf{Gibbs}: Entropy $S$ is related to the probability distribution of possible microstates.
+\item \textbf{{Gibbs}}: Entropy $S$ is related to the probability distribution of possible~microstates.